Erick-Helmeczi/PeakMeister/README.md

 ### Current Features

-1. The software allows users to process their data with minimal R experience as all required parameters can be adjusted within an excel sheet.
-2. Mass calibration to lock masses is performed to minimize mass varibaility which commonly occurs in time-of-flight mass spectrometers, expecially during long studies.
-3. Extracted ion electropherograms (EIEs) are extracted from the calibrated data files using the user supplied mass-to-charge list and then smoothed.
-4. Peaks are detected and filtered using user defined parameters.
-5. Plots are generated and saved for users to review to ensure correct peak peaking and integration occured.
-6. Peak area and migration time data is further summarized in csv files.
-7. A windows progress bar and print statements have been implimented so users can have an estimate of completetion.
+The key differentiating feature of PeakSeeker from other currently available software tools for pre-processing metabolomic datasets is its use of migration indexes to predict the elution time of analytes in MSI-CE-MS datasets.
+Thus, to achieve correspondence between analytical runs, PeakSeeker does not perform migration time alignments or converting the time dimension to electrophoretic mobility.
+Instead, PeakSeeker computes migration indexes for each analyte and uses the migration time of internal standards, or any reliable signals with sufficient signa-to-noise ratios, to compute the migration times of analytes which can then be used for peak annotation and integration.
+Additionally, as PeakSeeker was designed for multiplexed datasets, it also uses the spaces between analytical peaks to confirm and adjust peak annotation, as the gaps between peaks is typically consistent in MSI-CE-MS experiments.
+Results produced by PeakSeeker are saved and include:

+1. A table containing the migration indexes or relative migration times used to annotating analytes
+2. A copy of the parameters used to process the data
+3. Plots of each extracted ion electropherogram which can be used to check for proper peak annotation and integration
+4. A table containing the migration times of peaks or expected peak positions
+5. A table containing the peak areas of each peak

 ### Usage

 PeakSeeker has only two requirements to get you up and running:
   * Convert all your data files to open-source mzML files and save them all in a folder titled "mzML Files"
-  * Provide a targeted mass list and corresponding parameters using the provided "Masss List and Parameters.xlsx" template
+  * Provide a targeted mass list and corresponding parameters using the provided "Mass List and Parameters.xlsx" template

+### Copyright